OPEN LETTER | New science panel would be Summit’s most damaging legacy

 Read the Full Report (EN)

-Read the Executive Summary (EN, ES, FR, IT, DE)
+Read the Executive Summary (EN, FR, ES, DE)

 The International Panel of Experts on Sustainable Food Systems (IPES-Food) brings together a diversity of expert voices to shape policy debates on how to reform food systems around the world.